SaiKrishnaDasari190/LaTeX-Projects/1.Basic Latex Documents/Readme.md

 # Basic LaTeX Projects

-These are the basic Documents that i have done using LaTex in TeX Maker
+These are the basic Documents that i have done using LaTeX in TeX Maker